 “It has been quite a ride, it’s very fun,” says Carlucci.
 “Foresight has really helped us by mapping the watertech ecosystem here in Canada.
 I hope more people learn about fog water, and adopt and integrate these systems into existing water sources.”

 Next time you see a foggy day, think of it as a cleantech solution!
-Explore the waterNEXT Canadian Water Technology Ecosystem Map.
+Learn more about waterNEXT.